astrialim/astrialim/README.md

 - 👋 Hi, I’m Astri
 - 👀 I’m interested in Data and all languages in the world,
-- 🌱 I’m currently learning language programming like Python about data analytics
+- 🌱 I’m currently learning language programming like Python about data analytics and engineering
 - 📫 Contact me with https://www.linkedin.com/in/astrialim/

 <!---